Aphasia Lab Leadership

 Mary Aitchison – Speech-Language Pathologist

 Mary Aitchison, Ph.D., CCC-SLP is a Research Associate and ASHA certified Speech-Language Pathologist with the Center for the Study of Aphasia Recovery (C-STAR).
-She graduated with her B.A.Sc. degree from the University of Guelph in Canada, and was awarded her Master’s and Ph.D. in Speech Pathology degrees from the University of South Carolina.
-With a career nearing 3 decades, Dr. Aitchison has held positions that allowed her to maintain and share her passion for clinical practice and collaboration in conjunction with teaching, supervision, and research.
-She served as a Clinical Assistant Professor in the UofSC School of Medicine – Departments of Surgery and Pediatrics, and as Adjunct Faculty in the Department of Communication Sciences and Disorders.
+She graduated with her B.A.Sc. degree from the University of Guelph in Canada and was awarded her Master’s (1993) and Ph.D.
+(2001) in Speech Pathology degrees from the University of South Carolina.
+With a career over 3 decades, Dr. Aitchison has held positions that allowed her to maintain and share her passion for clinical practice and collaboration in conjunction with teaching, supervision, and research.
+She served as a Clinical Assistant Professor in the USC School of Medicine – Departments of Surgery and Pediatrics, and as Adjunct Faculty in the Department of Communication Sciences and Disorders.
 Her clinical experience includes specialization in the rehabilitation of adults impacted by stroke, traumatic brain injury, and other neurological conditions.

 Allison Croxton – Speech-Language Pathologist